rackerlabs/design-system/_docs/style/interactive-states.md

 Consider the following best practices when you construct interactive states:

 - In general, only apply hovered states to selectable controls.
 For example, checkboxes and radios have a hover state, but text inputs do not.
-- Do not apply all states styles to your inputs or controls.
+- Do not apply all state styles to your inputs or controls.
 - When you design a new control, consult other similar controls to understand which interactive states apply.
 - Avoid using selected filled styles for large controls, such as tiles or cards.
 - If you have an input or control that is selected and errored, consider if there is a better interaction design that prevents the user from getting into that state.